takuma-yoneda/lmn/example/awesome-project/README.md

 # Example Project
 ## Local config file
-`.rmx.config` file in this directory looks like this:
+`.lmn.config` file in this directory looks like this:

 ``` json
 {